mswiseman/Moon/_posts/2021-05-21-diy-hardware.md

 comments: true
 ---

+I want you to stop and ask yourself: does your work involve protocols that are broken-down into simple, stepwise parts?
+Do you have processes that sequentially builds off of previous steps?
+Does your work involve gathering multiple types of environmental data at regular increments?
+If so, you might consider exploring DIY software and/or hardware for your laboratory.

-I hope this website can be a resource for anyone looking into DIY open-source hardware or software for their research.
+I made this website as a resource for anyone looking into DIY open-source hardware or software for their research.
 Broadly speaking, my research involves plant sciences and pathology; consequently, resources found here will initially be focused on hardware and software relevant to the plant sciences.
-However, lab hardware and software often transcends disciplines, so I hope you can find useful information regardless of your field. <br><br>I am **not** an engineer and thus I have tried to tread lightly in areas for which my terminology and/or understanding may not be accurate or thorough.
+However, lab hardware and software often transcend disciplines, so I hope you can find useful information regardless of your field. <br><br>I am **not** an engineer and thus I have tried to tread lightly in areas for which my terminology and/or understanding may not be accurate or thorough.
 Sometimes exploring a new skill or field can be frustrating or intimidating, especially early in the process; to overcome this, I encourage you to seek help from people who have more experience and from the many other resources available (videos, documentation, forums, etc.).
 Keep in mind: nobody is all-knowing and everyone has to start somewhere; alas, let's create a collaborative and supportive DIY movement together!

 ## Why DIY hardware/software?